Using A Usb Drive

 Test

-$sed 's/^#.*//' test.txt | grep -v '^$'
+$sed 's/^#.*//' test.txt | grep -v '^$' or

 $sed 's/^#.*//' test.txt | grep '[^\s+]'